 Other money-saving food strategies include making and sticking strictly to a grocery list (impulse buying can wreak havoc on the best of budgetary intentions) and learning how to keep produce fresh longer.

-Final food suggestion: We’re in the depths of winter now, but spring isn’t far away.
-That means it’s time to start thinking about planting a vegetable garden if you don’t already have one.
+Final food suggestion: It’s winter now, but spring will return.
+So, make a note in your January calendar to start thinking about planting a vegetable garden if you don’t already have one.
 It takes work and a bit of expense at the outset, but homegrown fruits and vegetables taste great, are a source of pride for gardeners and save money.